MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/modern-control-spinner.md

 ---
 # Spinner modern control in Power Apps
-Displays state in motion, eg. loading a page or table.
+Displays state in motion such as loading a page or table.

 ## Description
-Spinner can be used to display loading scenarios where an action is in progress.
+**Spinner** contorl can be used to display loading scenarios where an action is in progress.
 This powerful control provides multiple display options suited for many scenarios.

 ## Key properties
 **Label** – The label to the spinner.
 The label slot receives the styling related to the text associated with the Spinner.